geoserver/geoserver/doc/en/user/source/extensions/sldservice/index.rst

    * - customClasses
      - allows specifying a set of custom classes (client driven style); no classes calculation will happen (method, intervals, etc. are ignored)
      - classes in the following format: <min>,<max>,<color>;...;<minN>,<maxN>,<colorN>)
      -
+   * - bbox
+     - allows to run the classification on a specific bounding box.
+Recommended when the overall dataset is too big, and the classification can be performed on a smaller dataset, or to enhance the visualization of a particular subset of data
+     - same syntax as WMS/WFS, expected axis order is east/north unless the spatial reference system is explicitly provided, ``minx,miny,max,maxy[,srsName]``
+     -

 Examples